perty/master-mind/README.md

 Given the information from the hints, the opponent can make another guess and eventually do a completely correct guess or run out of possible guesses, 10.
 In the latter case, the opponent has lost.

+A nostaligic look at the game in [Wired magazine](https://www.wired.com/2012/06/late-tothe-game-mastermind/).